vueschool/vue-forge-episode-4/README.md

 npm run supabase:start
 ```

 6. The needed supabase environment variables will print after the service has started.
-Rename .env.example to .env and provide the following variables from the terminal print out.
+Duplicate .env.example to .env and provide the following variables from the terminal print out.

 ```sh
 # this can stay the same